 Labeled Indications, FDA Approved:

 Promethazine is a phenothiazine derivative with antidopaminergic, antihistamine, and anticholinergic properties.
 Other phenothiazines derivatives include prochlorperazine and chlorpromazine.
-Promethazine is a direct antagonist at the mesolimbic dopamine receptors and alpha-adrenergic receptor in the brain.
+Promethazine is a direct antagonist at the mesolimbic dopamine receptors and alpha-adrenergic receptors in the brain.
 Promethazine exhibits its antihistamine effects as an H1-receptor blocker.

 Promethazine has several routes of administration, including oral, rectal, intramuscular, and intravenous.
 When administered orally, give with food, water, or milk to decrease gastrointestinal discomfort.
 The intramuscular injection must be into deep muscle tissue as the subcutaneous injection may result in tissue damage.
 Intravenous use should be used with caution as severe tissue damage may also occur.
-In selected patients, promethazine may be diluted before IV administration to prevent promethazine-induced tissues necrosis.
+In selected patients, promethazine may be diluted before IV administration to prevent promethazine-induced tissue necrosis.
 The dosage of tablets, solutions, and suppository is generally 12.5 mg to 50 mg.
 There is also a syrup form of 6.25 mg/5 ml.

 In pediatrics, promethazine has the same routes of administration as adults.
 However, dosing adjustments are necessary based on the weight of the patient and the indication.
 Utilizing the lowest dose of efficacy is recommended.